hairybabyface/labManagementSystem/README.md

-See Master branch for code
+See master branch for code